noah-nuebling/mf-xcloc-editor/README.txt

         - Only once all the pluralizable variants are marked as 'translated' does the entire string show up as 'translated'
-            - In Xcode, the pluralizable string can be marked as 'translated' while the variants are still marked as 'needs_review' which could be confusing.
+            - In Xcode, the pluralizable string can be marked as 'translated' while the variants are still marked as 'needs_review' which could make the strings hard to find.
         - Supports undo and redo for all edits.
-        - Can be controlled completely via the keyboard.
+        - Can be controlled and navigated completely via the keyboard.
-        (- Shift-Return enters a newline, for the ChatGPT users.)
+        - Shift-Return enters a newline, for the ChatGPT users.
         - .xcloc file automatically saves on every edit so users don't have to manually save and no data will be lost.
         - Small size – can be shipped in a bundle with your .xcloc files.

     Caveats:
-        - I kinda hacked this together in a few days as a hobby project.
-I made this specifically for the .xcloc files of my app Mac Mouse Fix, and may not work correctly with other .xcloc files.
-If you find some bug or incompatibility with your .xcloc files, let me know and I'll consider adding a patch.
-(Or just write a pull request)
+        - I kinda hacked this together in a few days as a for-fun project.
+I made this specifically for the .xcloc files of my app Mac Mouse Fix, I haven't done much testing outside of that, and so this may not work correctly with other .xcloc files.
+If you find some bug or incompatibility with your .xcloc files, feel free to let me know or open a pull request.
+                (as of [Oct 2025])
         - Can't edit `pluralizable format string`s (but that shouldn't be necessary I think – see above)

+Building:
+    Just open in Xcode and hit the play button.
+If there are problems let me know.
+    I'll also consider uploading a notarized version under "Releases" [Oct 2025]

 ---

 Old notes